 - Atypical depression.

 Furthermore, the National Institute of Mental Health also delineates between treatable depression and treatment resistant depression.
 Most cases of depression, whether it’s a case of depression in an adolescent or a case of depression in older adults, will be handled by a therapist, psychologist, or psychiatrist.
-The treatment usually involves cognitive behavioral therapy as a baseline, coupled with any other treatment (as approved by the US Food and Drug Administration FDA) that the mental health professional may deem appropriate or necessary.
+The treatment usually involves cognitive behavioral therapy as a baseline, coupled with any other treatment (as approved by the US Food and Drug Administration FDA) – such as brain stimulation therapies, electroconvulsive therapy etc. – that the mental health professional may deem appropriate or necessary.
 In less severe cases of depression, remedies such as taking more Omega 3 fatty acids can help to reduce the effects of depression.
 For all guidance regarding treatment, please consult a licensed medical professional.

 In the case of treatment resistant depression, the road to recovery is often much longer.
 With treatment resistant depression, the mental health specialist must first uncover and solve underlying issues that may be making the patient resistant to depression treatment.
 This could include therapy sessions every day nearly every day.
 Another popular treatment option for treatment resistant depression is electroconvulsive therapy.
 In short, a much more rigorous regimen is needed to start making progress on treatment resistant depression.
 For all guidance regarding treatment, please consult a licensed medical professional.